 Ved Vignan Mahavidyapeeth De-Addiction and Research Centre

-MISSION OF V.V.M.D.R.C
+MISSION OF V.V.M.D.R.C.

-This pioneer project is inspired by His Holiness Sri Sri Ravi Shankar, the founder of Art of Living.
-The Seva Work wing of this global organization has a mission of rescuing individuals from the maladies of alcohol and drug addiction by:
+This pioneer project, Seva Work under the wing VED VIGNAN MAHA VIDYAPEET of The Art of Living organization, has a mission of rescuing individuals from the maladies of alcohol and drug addiction by:

-- Providing effective treatment and adopting measures against relapse.
+Providing effective treatment and adopting measures against relapse.

-- Counseling to chemical abuse persons and their family members.
+Counseling to chemical abuse persons and their family members.

-- Widening scope to help victims of substance abuse through larger activity and also by increasing capacity to provide help to more people.
+Widening scope to help victims of substance abuse through social and voluntary service activities.

-- Campaigning against spread of HIV / AIDS.
+Campaigning against spread of HIV / AIDS.

-- Achieving de-addiction and abstinence from drugs and alcohol for life.
+Achieving de-addiction and abstinence from drugs and alcohol for life.

-- Helping persons with substance abuse problems to develop a positive attitude to reform themselves independently.
+Helping persons with substance abuse problems to develop a positive attitude to reform themselves independently.

-- Assist family members to understand the dynamics of drug and alcohol dependant individuals.
+Assist family members to understand the dynamics of drug and alcohol dependant individuals.